Tasty Recipes for the Home Cook

 I personally advise against freezing leftovers, as freezing deteriorates seafood quality.
 However, you can freeze leftovers if the seafood was properly defrosted before use.
 If it was thawed completely in the refrigerator, it is safe to refreeze once cooked.
 Thawing on the countertop, in the microwave, or in water encourages bacterial growth.
 Therefore, freezing leftover pie in these scenarios is not advisable.

-Make sure to freeze leftovers the same day it’s made.
+Make sure to freeze leftovers the same day they’re made.
 To freeze, place leftover pie in an airtight container for up to 2 months.

 To reheat, allow to defrost in the refrigerator overnight.
-Bake covered at 350° F until heated through.
-The amount of time depends on the size of your leftovers.
+Bake, covered, at 350° F until heated through.
+The time depends on the size of your leftovers.
 Check periodically for doneness.

 Seafood Pot Pie for 2